About us

 The team

-Sean Kelly is a trained mechatronics engineer with working experience in the field of machine programming.
+Sean Kelly is a trained mechatronics engineer with five years of working experience in the field of machine programming.
 He is currently enrolled in a Bachelor's program in mechatronics at Hochschule Kempten.

 The company name